3 Steps to undelete partition to recover lost files with the free undelete software:

 Step2.
 Choose the device for scanning and then you just need to wait before the scanning is over.

-TestDisk is a free and open-source data recovery software.
+TestDisk is a free and open-source recovery software.
 It is designed to help recover lost partitions and repair damaged disk structures.
 Here's a general guide on how to use TestDisk to recover a deleted partition:

 Download and install TestDisk: Visit the official TestDisk website (https://www.cgsecurity.org/wiki/TestDisk_Download) and download the appropriate version for your operating system.